Sexual harassment: Greece

 In response to the EU Directive 2002/73/EC, Greece enacted Law 3488/2006 (O.G.A.'.191).
 The law specifies that sexual harassment is a form of gender-based discrimination in the workplace.
 Victims also have the right to compensation.
 Prior to this law, the policy on sexual harassment in Greece was very weak.
 Sexual harassment was not defined by any law, and victims could only use general laws, which were very poor in addressing the issue.

 Russia

-In the Criminal Code, Russian Federation, (CC RF), there exists a law which prohibits utilization of an office position and material dependence for coercion of sexual interactions (Article 118, current CC Mistake, not 118, but - articles 132, 133).
-However, according to the Moscow Center for Gender Studies, in practice, the courts do not examine these issues.
+As of 2023, there is no formal law in Russia that prohibits or criminalizes repeated sexual harassment or any sexual advancements that result in women or men losing their jobs or some other adverse effects that can be proven in a court of law.
+Per articles 132-133 of the Criminal Code of Russian Federation (CC RF) only criminal sexual conduct is outlawed, including all non-consensual sex between individuals: rape, sex with underage etc. Per article 133 (previously, Article 118 of CC RF 1990) various kinds of extortion and coercion are also criminalized.

+According to the Moscow Center for Gender Studies study published in 1997, practically in all cases authorities did not investigate or enforce these articles.

 In 2008, The Daily Telegraph quoted a survey in which "100 percent of female professionals [in Russia] said they had been subjected to sexual harassment by their bosses, 32 per cent said they had had intercourse with them at least once and another seven per cent claimed to have been raped."